 Princess Leia: The Empire Strikes Back (1980)

-The Danish pastry hair buns debuted by Leia in Star Wars, and the metal bikini she wore in Jedi are iconic.
+The Danish pastry hair buns debuted by Leia in Star Wars, followed by the metal bikini she wore in Jedi, are iconic.
 But I’ve always admired the white jumpsuit and loopy-braid hairdo combo she showcased on Bespin’s Cloud City, complete with blaster.

-While her brother has a reputation as one of cinema’s greatest whiners, there’s never any doubt Leia is a survivor.
+While her brother has a reputation as one of cinema’s greatest whiners, there’s never any doubt Leia will kick your ass.

 Dr Ryan Stone: Gravity (2013)